 - Open drawers and cabinets where water lines and drains are located during extreme low temperatures.
 This allows interior heat to circulate around the waterlines and plumbing.

 - Wear a sweater or this cool sweatshirt and put another blanket or two on the bed.

-- Utilize your ceiling fan by switching it to reverse.
+- Utilize your RV’s ceiling fan by switching it to reverse.
 This will push the warm air down to your comfort level.

-DISCLOSURE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-By clicking on them and/or making a purchase, there is no extra charge or added fees.
+AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.